 - “So we can do things better for the business.” – We’re on the same page.

-Look back over those three responses and see how quickly you can make a judgement about the underlying maturity of the thinking behind them.
+Look back over those three responses and see how quickly you can make a judgment about the underlying maturity of the thinking behind them.
 It doesn’t need a long set of questions to find out how ITSM mature an organization is.
-You just need to ask the right questions, and understand the answers.
+You just need to ask the right questions, and understand the answers (in Digital Transformation terms too).

 So, what are the right questions, and how do we interpret the answers?